-The intent of this Chapter is to provide guidance that the future of the County's natural resources is viable and balanced, and able to meet the needs of the present community and that of future residents.
+The intent of this Chapter is to provide guidance that the future of the County's natural resources is sustainable.
 As the County continues to grow and develop we should ensure that the natural beauty is preserved, air and water qualities are protected, property values and quality of life are enhanced, and ecological diversity is maintained.
+This plan can be used to address natural resource issues by helping County representatives in the identification of significant local resources.
+With this information, County representatives can evaluate development proposals in their earliest stages.
+These strategies will also assist when developing ordinances and supporting compliance with local, state and federal regulations.
+With sound protection measures, such as those presented in this chapter, Frederick County's citizens will enjoy a healthy and beautiful environment for years to come.
+They will also be part of the solutions identified as we move forward.